 Can you use a Dremel as a Router

-Yes, you can use a Dremel as a router as long as you use the proper attachment or bit.
-The Dremel works as a router, but it does not cover large surfaces.
-There is a wide range of routing bits to choose from.
-Know what your material requires before you pick a bit.
-Below is an evaluation of both tools.
-Each tool can and cannot do certain tasks.
+Are you considering using a Dremel as a router?
+Yes, you can use a Dremel as a router as long as you use the correct attachment or bit.
+The Dremel will work as a router, but it can not handle large surfaces.
+There are a wide variety of router bits to choose from.
+Find out what your material requirements are before choosing a bit.
+Below is an evaluation of the two tools.
+Each tool can do certain tasks and not others.

 What is a router?

 A router is a tool that comes with a flat base and a rotating blade.
 It has a spindle driven by an electric motor and works on both hardwood and softwood.
 Routers are ideal for cabinetry, and they are handheld.
 The versatile power tool has a hand tool known as a router plane.